demanuel/NewsUP/README.md

 ======

 NewsUP a binary usenet uploader/poster.
 Backup your personal files to the usenet!
-It will run on any platform that supports perl that matches the requirements
+It will run on any platform that supports perl that matches the requirements (check the wiki for on how to run in windows)

 # Intro